ShubhamNaiik/Bank-Churn-Analysis/README.md

 - **Monitor low utilization** as an early signal for churn risk
 - **Strengthen onboarding** and first-year experiences

----
 ##  Conclusion
-This SQL-based analysis provides actionable insights into customer churn behavior.
+-This SQL-based analysis provides actionable insights into customer churn behavior.
-It helps banks understand churn drivers and take preventive measures by leveraging credit usage, demographics, and account data.
+-It helps banks understand churn drivers and take preventive measures by leveraging credit usage, demographics, and account data.
-**Future enhancements** may include predictive models for churn forecasting and integration with CRM systems for automated retention strategies.
+-**Future enhancements** may include predictive models for churn forecasting and integration with CRM systems for automated retention strategies.